18F/join.tts.gsa.gov/pages/positions/bucket-18f-chapter-directors.md

   - Direct Deposit of salary check to financial organization required.

 ## Qualifications
-To qualify for this role, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
-Specialized experience for this role will be listed here as soon as it is available.
+To qualify for this role, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
+Specialized experience is defined as:

+- Experience managing individuals
+- Experience leading a team that provides or supports delivery of modern IT systems, software systems, or digital services
+- Experience supporting the overall planning, management, and direction of a program or of projects
+- Experience building alignment with stakeholders

 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
 Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)